ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 make sure that OCIL and OCIL clauses are defined and consistent.
 Macros that begin with underscores are not meant to be used in descriptions.

-You can check documentation for all macros in the [Jinja Macros Reference section](../../index.html#jinja-macros-reference).
+You can also check documentation for all macros in the `Jinja Macros Reference` section accessible from the table of contents.

 To parametrize rules and remediations as well as Jinja macros, you can use product-specific variables defined in `product.yml` in product root